rimanov/Swift-Stock/README.md

 # SwiftStock
 Written in Swift, this IOS app makes use of Yahoo Finance!
 API to pull specific data based on the stock ticker symbol input by user.

+# Must have features:

+* Get data from API
+* Validate Stock Names
+* Display data correctly for each stock

+# Nice to have features:

+* Custom border for search button
+* Custom border for stock data
+* Daily performance chart
+* Dynamic stock price view in chart

 # How to use:

 * Clone the repository to your desktop